How to Check Your Pastor

 Another example: I sent my questionnaire to another pastor of a different church and received a multi-faceted wolf-like response.
 First, the church had already blocked my email address to prevent me from sending my questions to the pastor.
 They also blocked my secondary email account which they found on my Facebook profile to prevent me from emailing from there and it made me think, “Wow, this guy is serious.”

 Then when I tried to contact the church through one of their elders via Facebook, I received the “how dare you!?” response.
 This “elder” gave me the distinct impression that he believes there is no such thing as wolves in sheep’s clothing in the Christian church.
 That all pastors and church leadership are worthy of the title and I have no right to question them.
 Well, except for the ones he doesn’t like (because that’s not narcissistic).
-He finished it by threatening me with eternal hellfire for my “sin” of questioning the local churches, demanded that I repent, or God’d punish me for my evil “rebellion”.
+He finished it by threatening me with eternal hellfire for my “sin” of questioning the local churches, demanded that I repent, or God would punish me for my “rebellion”.

 Holy guacamole.
 Talk about needing to be in control!
 And talk about idolizing the local church!
 Sheesh!
 Whoever said the local church was equivalent to God Himself?
 Not God!